-Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods") is a limited liability company that, through its subsidiaries, designs, builds, and markets detached and attached single-family homes under the Ashton Woods Homes brand names.
-The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and offers entry-level homes under the Starlight Homes brand name.
-Included under the Starlight Homes brand, the Company offers construction and development services under fee arrangements specifically tailored to the single-family rental industry.
+Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods") is a limited liability company that, through its subsidiaries, designs, builds, and markets detached and attached single-family homes under the Ashton Woods Homes and Starlight Homes brand names.
+The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and offers entry-level and wholesale homes under the Starlight Homes brand, the Company offers construction and development services under fee arrangements specifically tailored to the single-family rental industry.
 In addition, the Company sells completed homes under the Starlight Homes brand, which we typically sell under bulk sales agreements, to real estate investors who purchase the homes for use as rental properties.
 We refer to such sales as our wholesale home sales.
-As of August 31, 2023, the Company had operations under the Ashton Woods and/or Starlight Homes brand in or around all of the following markets:
+As of February 29, 2024, the Company had operations under the Ashton Woods and/or Starlight Homes brand in or around all of the following markets:

-East: Atlanta; Coastal Carolinas (Charleston and Myrtle Beach); Greensboro; Nashville; Orlando;
+East: Atlanta; Coastal Carolinas (Charleston and Myrtle Beach); Greensboro; Jacksonville; Nashville;

-Raleigh; and Southwest Florida
+Orlando; Raleigh; and Southwest Florida